-The Pennsylvania Department of Environmental Protection (DEP) announced the Alternative Fuel Vehicle Rebate program will be extended once it reaches its milestone of awarding 500 $3,500 rebates for large-battery system plug-in hybrid electric vehicles and battery-electric vehicles.
+The Pennsylvania Department of Environmental Protection (DEP) announced the Alternative Fuel Vehicle Rebate program will be extended once it reaches its milestone of awarding 500 $3,500 rebates for large-battery system plug-in hybrid electric vehicles (PHEVs) and battery-electric vehicles (BEVs).

-“As we approach this milestone, DEP and this administration remain committed to seeing this alternative fuels market grow,” DEP Secretary Mike Krancer said.
+“As we approach this milestone, DEP and this administration remain committed to seeing this alternative fuels market grow,” said DEP Secretary Mike Krancer.
 “Because of this commitment, this agency will offer $3,000 rebates for the next 500 vehicles, which represents an impressive total investment of $3.35 million toward electric vehicles since 2011.”

 Rebate applications and updated guidelines are available on DEP’s website at www.dep.state.pa.us.
 Keyword: Alternative Fuel Vehicle Rebates.
 Information on rebate availability will be updated weekly.

 Related article: Inside the Green Fleet Decision Process